South Dakota

 Is it legal to use a drone to scout deer or other game in South Dakota?

-South Dakota Game, Fish and Parks says the existing aircraft-hunting statute, SDCL 41-8-39, already applies to drones, even though it predates them and does not use the word 'drone.'
-Using a drone to spot, herd, or drive game for a hunt is treated as a violation.
+South Dakota Game, Fish and Parks says the existing aircraft-hunting statute, SDCL 41-8-39, already applies to drones.
+The statute itself allows a narrow exception for using a drone to locate or spot a predator or varmint on privately owned land, with the landowner's or a lessee's permission, outside September, October, and November, and in full FAA compliance; outside that exception, using a drone to spot, herd, or drive game for a hunt is treated as a violation.

 Is it legal to shoot down a drone flying over my South Dakota property?